Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State

 To further understand the effect of the delay on the optimal value, we provide the following dichotomy.
 On the one hand, we show that there exists an MDP instance, such that a constant delay of $d$ steps does not hurt the performance.
-On the other hand, in the same MDP instance, a constant delay of $d+1$ steps suffers from a constant performance drop.
+On the other hand, in the same MDP instance, a constant delay of $d+1$ steps results in a constant performance drop.

-\begin{proposition} Consider constant delayed MDPs.
+\begin{proposition} Consider constant-delayed MDPs.
 Fix a positive integer $d < H$.
 Then there exists an MDP instance such that the following two items hold simultaneously.